lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ::: note
 - There must be at least one space between the `#` and heading text.
-- Only a single H1 heading should exist in any markdown file, and should be the first content item in the document.
+- Only a single H1 heading should exist in any Markdown file, and should be the first content item in the document.
-- For templates that include the right-hand auto navigation, H2 and H3 headings automatically appear in the right-hand navigating menu of the document.
+- For templates that include the right-hand table of contents, H2 and H3 headings will automatically appear inside it.
-- You can put links to individual headings in a markdown file using [bookmark links](how-to-write-links.md#explicit-anchor-links).
+- You can put links to individual headings in a Markdown file using [bookmark links](how-to-write-links.md#explicit-anchor-links).
 :::

 ## HTML
 Markdown supports inline HTML.
-As a general rule, HTML is not recommended for publishing to Hornbill Docs, but it may be useful in very limited situation.
+As a general rule, HTML is not recommended for publishing to Hornbill Docs, but it may be useful in a limited number of situations.
 Basically, you should avoid using inline HTML to the greatest extent possible.

 ## Images
 The following image types are supported.